Come Ye Sinners

 Sinners Jesus came to call

-In the center of the third stanza, we find the words “If you tarry till you’re better, you will never come at all”.
+In the center of the third stanza, we find the words, “If you tarry till you’re better, you will never come at all.”
 To tarry is to wait.
 Why would Hart put that in there?
 Because it’s human behavior.
-When we are ill, do we immediately go to the doctor or do we wait a little while and see if it improves?
-When Adam and Eve sinned, did they immediately go to confess or did they wait?
-Their thoughts going something like, “Here, put this on, you’ll feel better, and maybe he won’t notice, and we’ll feel better in time.”
+When we are ill, do we immediately go to the doctor or wait a little while to see if it improves?
+When Adam and Eve sinned, did they immediately go to confess, or did they wait?
+They thought, “Here, put this on, you’ll feel better, and maybe he won’t notice, and we’ll feel better in time.”
 In our unending desire to fix it ourselves, don’t we often “give it some time” cause “time heals all wounds”?

 As Hart continues, Jesus did not come to call the righteous.
 The righteous are the self-fixers.
 My nature is a self-fixer.
 I have spent many years as a mechanic fixing things.
 I know how to fix a lot of things, and foolishly, I think sometimes I can even fix myself.
 With all of our intellect, schooling, training, acquired knowledge, and street smarts, don’t we often try to fix the problems ourselves?
 And we glorify the authors, the preachers, and the celebrities that give us ideas and methods on how to fix it ourselves.
 Drink this, eat this, read this, save this, follow this, etc. Not that it’s all bad, but when it comes to the problem of sin, we may be chasing “all the right things in all the wrong places.”